 Click on the "Laser-art" button above and check out my laser use and creativity.

 We enjoy Model Railroading and Trains.
-For me it started with a Lionel set on my fifth Christmas.
+For me it started with a Lionel set on my fifth Christmas (1950).
 Later it was HO scale.
 Many years and layouts later, a friend came by for a visit and introduced my wife and I to "G" scale! ...
 I sold the forty year collection of HO trains and used the money to go bigger!
-We put to gether a great RR in San Jose and operated for many years.
+We put together a great RR in San Jose and operated for many years.
 We had many open houses with the Bay area Garden Railroaders society.
 But, in 2014 we had to move.
 Our new location is Los Banos Ca. We are now in the process of building our new RR empire.
-As a side line we are making 1:24 scale buildings for Garden Railroading using my laser and acrylic instead of wood.
+We are making 1:24 scale buildings for Garden Railroading using my laser and acrylic instead of wood.
 I build and my wife, QA's and then paints them.
-We use the $$ for the buildings to finance our new Garden Railroad.

 Click on the "Garden Railroading" button above for more train stuff ...